kgrgreer/foam3/doc/guides/StyleGuide.md

 * Use `NAMES_LIKE_THIS` for constant and message names.

 ## Modelling
-Code should be modeled rather than created as conventional JS prototypes.
+Code should be modeled rather than created as conventional c prototypes.

 Provide property labels when the default labelization of the property name will not be helpful or attractive to users.